To request for participation of the Anaheim PD MEU please click hereor contact:

 Mount CASH’s message:“Courage is being scared to death, and saddling up anyway.”
 John Wayne

-Officer Rodney Duckwitz Mount: TUCKER
+Officer Rodney Duckwitz Mount: LINCOLN

-Officer Paul Christy Mount: SCOOBY
+Officer Paul Christy Mount: GRACE

 Officer P. Christy has been a sworn full time Police Officer for almost thirty years and has worked several different assignments throughout the department.
-On their days off, Office P. Christy and Mount Scooby enjoy long trail rides and training together.
+On their days off, Office P. Christy and Mount GRACE enjoy long trail rides and training together.

 Officer Mike Reichmann Mount: QUATTRO

 Officer Reichmann and his police Mount QUATTRO have been working together on the Mounted Enforcement Unit since 2011.
 Mount QUATTRO is a gelding American Quarter horse that is registered as a Bay.
-Mount QUTTRO stands approximately 15.3 hands tall.
+Mount QUATTRO stands approximately 15.3 hands tall.
 Mount QUATTRO has been to two separate police horse-training academies and has been on the unit since 2007.

 When not working, Mount QUATTRO enjoys long t rail rides and fast galloping.
 Officer Reichmann has been a Police Officer with the Anaheim Police Department since 2001.

 Mount QUATTRO’s message: “Do unto others as you would have done unto you.”

 Officer Long Cao Mount: JACK